Osborne tries to limit welfare overhaul fallout

 Labour have called the measure "a tax cut for millionaires" but Osborne said the outgoing higher tax rate had brought in less not more money and had discouraged people from investing.

-The Conservatives have had image problems in the past with Theresa May, now home secretary, once saying people viewed them as "the nasty party".
+The Conservatives - who rule in coalition with the Lib Dems - have had image problems in the past with Theresa May, now interior minister or home secretary, once saying people viewed them as "the nasty party".

 Portrayed by Labour as a bunch of millionaires who are out of touch with ordinary people, the fact many senior Conservatives including Prime Minister David Cameron come from privileged backgrounds has made it harder for them to counter that charge.
 They trail Labour in polls by 10 percentage points.